 Belief that one's opinion doesn't matter: Feeling that one's opinion is unimportant can lead to self-censorship and avoidance of participation in discussions, reducing personal engagement and potentially hindering the development of communicative skills.

-Verbal abuse can be recognized and addressed by both the perpetrator and the victim.
+Verbal violence can be recognized and addressed by both the perpetrator and the victim.
 Below are indicators that may suggest verbal abuse, followed by steps each party can take.

 Withdrawal: The individual avoids conversations, eye contact, or physical proximity.